My Experience With MSC Fantasia Cruise Discovering places

 -Drinks And Wifi

-We opted not to purchase a wifi and drink package, which we found pretty expensive.
+We opted not to purchase a Wi-Fi and drink package, as we found it pretty expensive.

-I use a SIM card from Airalo on my phone.
-The wifi works well until you’re out of the port range.
+I use an Airalo SIM card on my phone.
+The Wi-Fi works well until you’re out of range of the port.

 -MSC For Me–Digital daily program